 We ask that employees and students of the University of Central Florida do not submit to us until at least five years after they graduate or leave employment of the university.

 After reviewing our submissions guidelines below, or on the appropriate contest page (Editors’ Awards or Leiby Chapbook Contest), go to Submit Your Work for the link to Submittable.
 And thanks for sharing your work with The Florida Review and Aquifer!

 Fiction & Nonfiction

 We look for stories and essays in which the mysteries emerge out of human personality and interaction.
 In other words, character-driven pieces that make us think about our lives in new ways.
-We like sophisticated humor and dark irony.

 Please submit only one short story or essay at a time.
 However, we will read up to three short-shorts, as long as the total page count remains under 15 pages (3,750 words).
 We consider novel or memoir excerpts only if they stand alone.

 We’re interested in well-crafted poems that sing and take risks—in style or subject.
 We’re interested in traditional forms and free verse, any length.